majhar-nayem/majhar-nayem/README.md

 ## I'm a Son, Developer, and Machine Learning(ML) and Deep Learning(DL) enthusiastic!

-- 🔭 I’m currently working on a School Management System(SMS)
+- 🔭 I’m currently working as an Backend Developer PHP(Laravel).
 - 🌱 I’m currently learning VueJS.
-- 🥅 2020 Goals: Getting a job and increase working on freelancing projects
+- 🥅 2020 Goals: Getting a job, learn more about ML Alogorithm and Python ML tools and increase working on freelancing projects
 - ⚡ Fun fact: I love coffee and Kacchi Briyani.

 ### Connect with me: